hwamichelleangelina/TA-18320007/README.md

 ## Deployment will use:
 - Netlify for Flutter
-- Vercel app for NodeJS
-- Clever Cloud for MySQL Hosting
+- Google Cloud Platform (GCP) for NodeJS and MySQL